On the hierarchy of natural theories

 \begin{theorem}[Folklore] The ordering $<_{\mathsf{Con}}$ is \emph{ill-founded}, i.e., there is a sequence $T_0 >_{\mathsf{Con}} T_1 >_{\mathsf{Con}} T_2 >_{\mathsf{Con}} \dots$ where each $T_i$ is consistent. \end{theorem}

 All known instances of non-linearity and ill-foundedness have been discovered by defining theories in an ad-hoc manner using self-reference and other logical tricks.
-When one restricts one's attention to the \emph{natural} axiomatic theories---those that arise in practice---ordered by $<_{\mathsf{Con}}$, the resulting structure is a \emph{pre-well-ordering}.\footnote{This is to say that the induced ordering on the equivalence classes modulo equiconsistency is a well-ordering.} Here is a tiny snapshot of such theories:
+The restriction of $<_{\mathsf{Con}}$ to \emph{natural} axiomatic theories---those that arise in practice---is a \emph{pre-well-ordering}.\footnote{This is to say that the induced ordering on the equivalence classes modulo equiconsistency is a well-ordering.} Here is a tiny snapshot of such theories:

 The well-ordering phenomenon persists, taking a very liberal view of what constitutes a ``natural'' theory.
 Note that the theories just cited run the gamut from weak fragments of arithmetic to subsystems of analysis and all the way to strong extensions of set theory.
 These theories come from different areas of mathematics (e.g., arithmetic, analysis, set theory) and often codify different conceptions of mathematics.
 Indeed, many of the natural extensions of set theory that have been investigated are jointly inconsistent, yet comparable according to consistency strength.